Use of test

 Such gene fusions have diagnostic and prognostic implications.

 Presence of an IGH-MYC gene fusion can be useful in diagnosing Burkitt lymphoma.
-In association with BCL2 and BLC6 gene fusions (see ‘double/triple hit lymphoma panel’), this fusion can also indicate prognosis in B-cell lymphoma with features intermediate between DLBCL and Burkitt lymphoma.
+In association with BCL2 and BLC6 gene fusions (see Multiple hit lymphoma FISH), this fusion can also indicate prognosis in B-cell lymphoma with features intermediate between DLBCL and Burkitt lymphoma.